Half-Shot/recipes/README.md

-# recipies
+# Recipes
-A collection of recipies (for food) that I have used in the past.
+A collection of recipes (for food) that I have used in the past.